ServiceStack/vuedesktop.com/index.md

+---
-### .NET 5.0 Vue Windows Desktop App Project Template.
+title: .NET 5 Vue Windows Desktop App Project Template
+---

 The [Vue Desktop](https://github.com/NetCoreTemplates/vue-desktop) Project Template lets you create .NET 5 Vue Single Page Apps that can also be packaged & deployed as